xmlfile1025/civyoahtl.github.io/docs/constitution/treaties.md

 ## Treaty of Capitum

-Yoahtl signed the [Treaty of Capitum](pathname:///storage/treaties/treaty-of-capitum.pdf) allowing Capitum to join as a homestead.
+Yoahtl signed the [Treaty of Capitum](pathname:///storage/treaties/treaty-of-capitum.pdf) allowing The Grand Imperium to join as a homestead.

 - Signed 21st March 2023